JChristopherEllis/P-Finder/README.md

 Minimum Sequence Length - The minimum length of a sequence length allowed

-Number of Threads - Number of threads to be used in parallel processing.
+Number of Threads - Number of threads to be used for parallel processing.

 Percent ID - A quantitative measurement of the similarity between two sequences.
 Closely related species are expected to have a higher percent identity for a given sequence than would more distantly related species, and thus percent identity to a degree reflects relatedness.